headexpanded/fat_slob_plumbing/README.md

 ## TypeScript

-- The goal is no anys at all.
-Lots to do.
+- strict: true
+- noImplicitAnys: true

 # To Do:

 - bookings with "Trish"

-- Franchise section

-- About Us section: HyGraph, photos, card, text
+- Maps of available franchises

 - e-commerce: Fat Slob Plumbing t-shirts